clkao/hlsjs-p2p-wrapper/README.md

 # Usage

+### Pre-requisites

+Since the installation uses a Ruby script, you need Ruby to be installed on your machine.
+On most Linux distros and on Mac OSX, it's installed by default, but for windows you need to install it [manually](https://www.ruby-lang.org/en/).

 ### Setup

 After cloning the repo, make sure that you have `grunt-cli` installed in your global node binaries and install local dependencies in the project root: